Parallel Minimum Cost Flow in Near-Linear Work and Square Root Depth for Dense Instances: Overview

 In order to support an arbitrary number of batch updates, we prove a lemma of batch number boosting (see \Cref{lem:fully_framework} for more details).
 Similar ideas appear in \cite{NanongkaiSW17,0001S21}.
 The boosting is simple: every time the algorithm undergoes $2^i$ batch updates, it rolls back to the beginning and combines all the $2^i$ updates into a single batch update, and does the $2^i$ to $2^{i+1}$ updates using similar rolling back techniques.
 Finally, we can support polynomially many decremental batch updates.

 \paragraph{Vertex Decomposition.} Although we presented our algorithm for maintaining an (edge-partitioned) expander decomposition, the same algorithm should work for the more prevalent vertex-partitioned expander decomposition, where the vertex set is partitioned into $V_1,...,V_z$ such that each induced subgraph is an expander, and there are at most $\tO{1/\phi}\cdot m$ inter-cluster edges.
 This is because expander pruning will give a pruned \emph{vertex} set instead of and \emph{edge} set, and all the arguments above should work.
+Note that since our result specifically concerns edge-partitioned decompositions, the vertex-partitioned variant is not directly relevant to our main result.